 Vocal Power’s Earl Sky, specializes in offering presentation skills training and public speaking courses to those seeking to develop better presentation skills.

-I’m Eark Sky and today I wanna talk to you about what you should do 24 hours before you have to give a presentation.
+Today I wanna talk to you about what you should do 24 hours before you have to give a presentation.
 Obviously, learn your speech.

 1. Never memorize it but I will say this: memorize the opening and closing of your speech because you don’t want to be looking at your notes right off the get-go. it doesn’t leave a really good impression on the audience. it doesn’t show your confidence and your authority.
 So learn your speech but don’t over practice it.